 \section{Pivot motion given as a triangular wave}

-Having obtained the fundamental matrix for the free regime over the time interval of length $\tau$ and the fundamental matrix for the singularity crossing, we can proceed with the identification of the monodromy matrix for the pivot motion given as a triangular wave.
+Having obtained the fundamental matrix for the free regime over the time interval of length $\tau$ and the fundamental matrix for the singularity crossing, we can proceed with the identification of the monodromy matrix for the pivot motion described by a triangular wave.